-You want to issue the command and wait for your dog to quieten down before a reward such as a small treat, praise and pats.
+You want to issue the command and wait for your dog to quieten down before a reward such as a small treat, praise, and pats.
 Regardless of the other methods on this page teaching your puppy a command to quieten down can not possibly be a bad thing, even if it doesn’t solve the problem this time.

-Introduce a companion
+Introduce a Companion

 It might not always be possible but if you believe your Husky does suffer from separation anxiety, another canine companion (particularly another Husky) might be the answer.
 Huskies tend to get along and keep each other entertained.

 Best Howl & Bark Control Products For Huskies

-The first approach should always be using training methods and for that we recommend taking the time to learn more about barking in general so you can have an idea as to why a siberian husky is barking or howling.
+The first approach should always be using training methods and for that, we recommend taking the time to learn more about barking in general so you can have an idea as to why a Siberian husky is barking or howling.
 To do this in the chart below we recommend a book titled “Barking: The Sound of a Language (Dogwise Training Manual)” which specifically focuses on barking.
 This book will give you a much deeper understanding of how your Siberian Husky communicates and will help guide you in the direction needed to manage the issue.

-And finally the third method which is closest to a shock collar is using a vibrating collar.
+And finally, the third method which is closest to a shock collar is using a vibrating collar.
 A vibrating collar is a bit more humane than using an electric shock that your puppy won’t enjoy much.

-Go for a large metal framed crate, even if it seems to big for your puppy, because you will want to keep using this throughout the life of your Husky.
-Ensure the dog can get up, spin around and lay down again.
+Go for a large metal framed crate, even if it seems too big for your puppy because you will want to keep using this throughout the life of your Husky.
+Ensure the dog can get up, spin around, and lay down again.
 A blanket can help soften the environment and add warmth.
 A water bottle attached to the side is handy.

 Please remember that the crate is not punishment.
 It is not a jail!
 It is a device, when combined with positive feedback, can help improve the behavior of your dog.

-Still struggling to control your Husky’s howling and barking?
+Still, struggling to control your Husky’s howling and barking?

 - You can add another toy such as a KONG to keep your puppy busy.